open-ch/git-migration/README.md

 Our initial migrations happened using Phabricator as a remote repository/code host it's similar to Sapling SCM.
 The structure was exotic in that:
-* repo-staging.git stored all the working branches
+* repo-staging.git stored all the working branches,
-* repo.git stored only the trunk branch
+* repo.git stored only the trunk branch,
-* heavy pre-push/pre-merge restrictions were enforced on the server
+* heavy pre-push/pre-merge restrictions were enforced on the server.

 **Rebasing on a migration branch usually lead to a mess**.
 Therefore our proces on that setup was to block all merges to trunk for all but the 1-2 contributors migrating.
 Disable the